West Midlands Metro: Construction of Line 1

 During August 1995, a 25-year contract for the design, construction, operation and maintenance of Line 1 was awarded to the Altram consortium; construction commenced three months later.
 The estimated construction cost in 1995 was £145 million of which loans and grants from central government accounted for £80M, the European Regional Development Fund contributed £31M, while the West Midlands Passenger Transport Authority provided £17.1M and Altram contributed £11.4M.

 By May 1997, construction work was reportedly 50 per cent complete and track-laying had been progressing at 0.5 km per week.
 However, the targeted completion date of August 1998 was missed by ten months, leading to compensation being paid by Altram.
 The original part of Line 1, Birmingham to Wolverhampton, was opened on 30 May 1999.

+Eastside extension

+The Millennium point terminus on 9 April 2026.
+Note the absence of overhead wiring.

+On the 5 April 2026, an extension to Millennium point was opened with the new stations being Albert Street and Millennium Point.
+Between those two stops, trams run on battery power, as the overhead wiring ends at Albert Street.

 Further development

-Some 25 years later, Line 2 and Line 3 have not been built.
+More than 25 years after the system opened, Line 2 and Line 3 have not been built.
 In 1997, Centro accepted that they were unable to get funding for the proposed lines, and therefore adopted a strategy of expanding the system in "bite-sized chunks", with the city-centre extension of Line 1 as the first priority.
 The intention was that the first decade of the 21st century would see the completion of the first of these projects.

 Work on the Birmingham Metro tram extension began in June 2012, launched by transport minister Norman Baker.
 The dig was begun at the junction of Corporation Street and Bull Street, with work to move water pipes and power cables.
 On 6 December 2015, trams entered service on the extension to Bull Street.
+The remainder of Line 1 was opened in stages, with completion through to Edgbaston Village in July 2022.
+The section of line between the Library and Edgbaston is unwired, with trams taking power from onboard batteries.